-The turnover in foreign exchange options among the Riksbank's counterparties increased during 2009, by an average of around SEK 4 billion per day to a total of approximately SEK 13 billion per day.
-The Riksbank does not collect statistics on the turnover in currency swaps among its counterparties, but according to the BIS study mentioned above, average turnover totalled around SEK 150 million per day in April 2007.
-According to the BIS study, over three-quarters of the trade in SEK took place outside Sweden in April 2007.
-Banks based in the United Kingdom accounted for 39 per cent of the turnover, while only 22 per cent was traded by banks based in Sweden.
+According to the BIS study, over three-quarters of the trade in SEK took place outside Sweden in April 2010.
+Banks based in the United Kingdom accounted for 31 per cent of the turnover.
 There may be several explanations for this major foreign participation in trade in SEK.
 To begin with, London is the dominant financial centre for the global foreign exchange market and many of the largest banks are based there.
-In addition, SEK and securities issued in SEK are important elements in well-diversified foreign portfolios focused on Europe.
-Other countries where there is extensive trading in SEK are Denmark (15 per cent) and the United States (9 per cent).
+In addition, SEK and securities issued in SEK are

+Chart 12.
+Average daily turnover in the Swedish foreign exchange market SEK billion important elements in well-diversified foreign portfolios focused on Europe.
+Other countries where there is extensive trading in SEK are Denmark (18 per cent), the United States (9 per cent) and Finland (8 per cent).